-We will bear the cost of the solicitation of proxies.
+FET is making this solicitation and we will bear the cost of the solicitation of proxies.
 In addition to solicitation by mail, our directors, officers and employees may solicit proxies from stockholders by telephone or facsimile or in person.
 Proxy materials will be furnished without cost to brokers, dealers and other custodian nominees and fiduciaries to forward to the beneficial owners of shares held in their names.